Measuring User Happiness

 This is not your typical book.
 It does not include lengthy chapters filled with fluff often surrounding market research-focused satisfaction ratings.
-Instead, I want to help you create better products by changing how you measure success or failure, and provide you with practical knowledge and techniques to effectively measure happiness.
+Instead, I want to help you create better products by changing how you measure success or failure and providing you with practical knowledge and techniques to effectively measure happiness.

 This is a mixed-format course that combines text, video, audio, and imagery.
 It provides an actionable, enjoyable, and no-nonsense way to learn about measuring user happiness.
-You'll find great examples throughout the program and finish it with a self evaluation which includes useful and detailed explanations behind each answer after submitting.
+You'll find great examples throughout the program and finish it with a self-evaluation that includes useful and detailed explanations behind each answer after submitting it.
 Once submitted, you'll receive a course completion certificate.

 People consider happiness to be a quality of life that is more important than having a meaningful life or even becoming rich.
 Happiness manifests itself as a pleasurable physical, digital, or human-to-human product and service experience.
 Ignorance, immaturity, and controversy affect why happiness is measured, what is being measured, and how.
 Happiness has become a hot topic in boardrooms and living rooms everywhere.

 This is a book by Tomer Sharon.
 I have been working as a user researcher for the past 20 years, including 7 years at Google, most of them on Search.
 I have come up with and created systems for measuring the user experience as Head of UX at WeWork and Head of User Research & Metrics at Goldman Sachs.
 I have advised hundreds of companies and organizations all over the world (even the United Nations) about user research and measurement and published two books: Validating Product Ideas (2016) and It's Our Research (2012).